-Plans to reintroduce beavers into the wild in England have been set out by the UK Government in a consultation as part of moves to help tackle the nature and climate emergencies.
+Plans to reintroduce beavers into the wild in England were set out by the UK Government in a consultation in 2021 as part of moves to help tackle the nature and climate emergencies.

 The native animals are also to be given legal protection in England – which will make it an offence to capture, kill, disturb or injure beavers or damage their breeding sites or resting places without a licence from Natural England.

 Beavers are superb ecosystem engineers.
 They create wetlands that can significantly benefit other wildlife, absorb carbon dioxide, reduce flooding and improve water quality.
 The animals sometimes need managing if they cause localised damage to farmland.

 The announcement is a step towards further reintroductions of native species to benefit the environment, people and the economy, and with proper engagement with stakeholders and local communities.

 A public consultation set out the criteria for allowing the Department for Environment, Food and Rural Affairs (Defra) to take further steps for more reintroductions and establishing native beaver populations.

 The 12-week consultation, which closed on 17 November 2021, sought views on:

 - Current and future releases into enclosures